Livingston authorities seek help in solving missing person's case from 2008

 In the days that followed, authorities canvassed the entire area, interviewed numerous individuals who may have had a connection to Blount, and law enforcement partners, including Louisiana State Police and personnel with the Federal Bureau of Investigation, were summoned to assist.

-But as law enforcement and volunteers united in their search efforts, combing through nearby waterways and wooded areas, no evidence of the 58-year-old Holden resident was found.
+But as law enforcement and volunteers united in their search efforts, combing through nearby waterways and wooded areas, no evidence of the Holden resident was found.

 In a post on the Sheriff's Office Facebook page, Sheriff Ard says, ‘It’s frustrating.
 What happened to her?
 This is one of those cases that sticks with you.
 I think we all – including the family – just want answers and we don’t intend to stop until we get some.‘